katieburrito/JS-and-Other-Notes/09-data-structures/0902-spread-and-rest.md

 - the spread operator copies the contents of one array into another, which can be helpful for joining two or more arrays
 ![alt](../images/09-data-structures/0902-spread-and-rest/2023-04-13-15.png)

-- like arrays, strings, maps, and sets are also iterables, and can take the spread operator
+- like arrays, strings, maps, and sets are also iterables, and can take the spread operator (objects are not iterable and cannot take spread operator)
 ![alt](../images/09-data-structures/0902-spread-and-rest/2023-04-13-16.png)

 - use forward slash to escape the apostrope inside of string, so that js doesn't read it as the end of the string